contentauth/c2patool-service-example/README.md

     `git clone https://github.com/contentauth/c2pa_service_example.git`

-- Download a current c2patool for your platform from
+- This depends on c2patool so you must download one for your platform from

     https://github.com/contentauth/c2patool/releases